oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

     not user.is_banned;
 ```

-The rule works by matching against the inputs provided from the application:
+The rule works by matching the inputs provided by the application:

 - `user` - an instance of the `User` class.
-- The action is the string literal "create".
+- The action is the string literal `"create"`.
 - `_bear` - an instance of the `BearBase` class.

-And we are checking that the provided user's `is_banned` field is false.
+And then checking that the provided user's `is_banned` field is false.
 We don't yet need to check anything further about the `bear` resource,
 so we prefix it with an underscore to indicate that it won't be referenced in the body of the rule.